 "(In largely) white communities, when we talk about racial injustice and systemic abuses of power and all of these big, multifaceted topics it becomes incredibly easy to turn folks like George Floyd or Breonna Taylor or Trayvon Martin or Miles Hall into ideas rather than people," Markam says.
-"Ms. Harrelson's work gives us a human context to the narrative of George Floyd's murder, a sense of who her of former Minneapolis Police Officer Derek Chauvin on May 25, 2020, people in Lamorinda and across the country took notice while pondering what 13 at Town Hall Theatre, as she shares her story as the aunt of the man much of the world came to know posthumously as George Perry Floyd.
+"Ms. Harrelson's work gives us a human context to the narrative of George Floyd's murder, a sense of who her nephew was as a person, and how the world can honor his memory by enacting systemic changes."